Wayne Wilson (ice hockey)

-J. Wayne Wilson (born November 8, 1961) is a Canadian ice hockey coach and former player.
-He is currently the head coach of the NCAA Division I men's ice hockey team at Rochester Institute of Technology.
+J. Wayne Wilson (born November 8, 1961) is a retired Canadian former ice hockey coach and player.
+From 1999 to 2025, he was the head coach of the Rochester Institute of Technology men's ice hockey team, first at NCAA Division III and later at Division I.

 Playing career

-Wilson grew up in Montreal but his family moved to Guelph, Ontario when he was sixteen.
+Wilson grew up in Montreal, Quebec, but his family moved to Guelph, Ontario when he was sixteen.
 A defenceman, he played junior hockey for the Guelph Platers in the Ontario Hockey Association, then went on to college at Bowling Green State University in Ohio.
 He played four years (1980–1984) for the NCAA Division I Bowling Green Falcons, serving as captain in his senior year and leading the team to the 1984 national championship.
 He graduated with a degree in health, physical education, and recreation, then went on to get his master's degree in education from Bowling Green in 1987.
 While a grad student, he helped out as a part-time coach for the hockey team.